pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

 * The installed system must boot to the default desktop environment without user intervention
 * The desktop greeter (Kaptan_) should start when the system boot.
 * All `Pardus technologies`_ must be able to work with new features (they may have bugs)
+* All urgent packages should be updated to required versions
 * All strings of `Pardus technologies`_ should be finished before Alpha released.
 * The default web browser must run and be able to download files and load extensions
 * Default applications that exist on desktop menu must be listed.